Al Pastor Kabobs are your favorite pineapple, chile marinated pork with beautifully charred edges and caramelized pineapple but in easy kabob form!

 What is Al Pastor?

 If you aren’t familiar with Al Pastor, (meaning “shepherd style” in Spanish), it is a popular pork dish in Central America in which pork is marinated in pineapple, chilies and spices then stacked and vertically roasted on a slowly turning spit with a pineapple on top which bathes the pork with its juices.
 The outside edges of the pork become beautifully crisp and caramelized while the inside remains splendidly juicy.
 The Al Pastor is sliced off the spit-grilled meat to-order accompanied by chunks of fresh pineapple.
 Heaven.

 I’ve translated this roasting concept into over-the-grill skewers and couldn’t be more giddy about it!
-Serve these Al Pastor Kabobs with a side of Cilantro Lime Rice and you will never want to order Al Pastor any where else again!
+Serve these Al Pastor Kabobs with a side of Cilantro Lime Rice, Pina Colada Fruit Salad and authentic Churros and you will never need to dine out again!

 Tips and Tricks for Al Pastor Kabobs

 - Soak Wooden Skewers: You can use metal or wood skewers but just take care you soak your wood skewers for at least 30 minutes otherwise they can catch fire!

 - Pork Tenderloin: I recommend pork tenderloin for these Al Pastsor Kabobs, because, as it’s name implies, it is tender!
 Pork tenderloin is extremely easy to work, has hardly any excess fat to remove, easy to cut into cubes, comes prepackaged in the weight we need, cooks in the same amount of time as our bell peppers, onions and pineapple and stays tender when grilled – just don’t overcook!